 Is this your first book?
 What else have you written?

 It’s Aliza’s first book.
-For Avrum, The Workbook is the second book.
+For Avrum, Love Starts Here is the second book.
 His first book is entitled: Learning to commit: The best time to work on your marriage is when you’re single.

 What were the fun, overwhelming or otherwise memorable moments while working on your book?